K-cermak/Gympl-Bot/README.md

 # Gympl Bot

 ### What's a Gympl Bot?
-- It's a Twitter bot that periodically posts the text/ screenshots from the legendary and great Czech movie Gympl / Vejška.
+- It's a Twitter bot that periodically posts the text / screenshots from the legendary Czech movie Gympl / Vejška.
 - https://twitter.com/GymplFilm
 - https://youtu.be/PSLjsHcbcJU
 - https://youtu.be/BKCk-_j3yWc